IshadP/Vault/content/4-AI Chat/LinkedIn Posts.md

 Bar 3 was like Gemini's Input bar.
 It still follows the **Law of Common Region**, keeping every element visually grouped.
 But beyond that, each part has a single, focused purpose.
 The top section is dedicated entirely to typing, giving users more horizontal breathing space.
 It sounds small, but it changes perception; when you see more room to write, you _think_ you have more room to think.

-Bar 4: Bar 4 was created based on the cliffhanger from bar 2, if felt a bit
+Bar 4: Bar 4 was created based on the cliffhanger from bar 2, if felt a bit crammed honeslty and if were going to add multi